 A referral is not necessary to see one of our GPs but if you have been given a letter by your usual doctor, please bring it to the appointment.

 Support person - you are welcome to bring one support person to your appointment but please do not bring babies or children to the clinic.
 Please do not bring multiple people to the appointment.
 All persons entering Clinic 66 must have no symptoms of a respiratory or COVID infection.

 When you arrive at the clinic for your appointment, our reception staff will ask you to complete some paperwork.
 All details provided will remain confidential.

-We will send an SMS the day before your consultation to confirm your appointment time.
 Please allow enough time to travel to the clinic and aim to arrive 15min before your appointment time for registration and paperwork to be completed.

 Please have something light to eat and a few glasses of water before the appointment and aim to have a semi-full bladder for the appointment.

 If you're suffering with nausea and vomiting, a light meal before your appointment can help to ease this.

 The doctor will usually need to perform a blood test and ultrasound during the appointment and good hydration makes these tests easier.